iwasz/zephyr-grbl/README.md

 # SW TODO
 * [ ] Default clock configuration (H7) results in 96MHz only, while the CPU is 600MHz capable I think.
-* [ ] Baudrate should be configured in dts file, not in the macro.
+* [ ] Baudrate should be configured in dts file, not using a macro.
+* [ ] Refactor serial code to use Zephyr's ring buffers.
+Send and receive more

 # ~~GRBL main modifications~~